HassanSherwani/Azure_ML/README.md

 # Azure_ML
-Building a simple regression model with Azure ML service
+Building a simple Naive bayes model with Azure ML service

 # Aim of study

-In this small project, we will build and deploy a machine model to predict the salary from the Stackoverflow dataset
+In this small project, we will build and deploy a machine model to positive or negative reviews from customers(in resturant setting)

 # Modules